-If at the end of the first semester of attendance a student fails to meet minimum acceptable standards, as listed above, s(he) will be placed on financial aid warning for the next semester, during which time the student may continue to receive financial aid.
+If at the end of the first semester of attendance a student fails to meet minimum acceptable standards, as listed above, s(he) will be placed on financial aid warning for the next semester of enrollment at OPSU.
+A student may receive financial aid during the semester on financial aid warning, but must meet the overall minimum requirements at the end of the financial aid warning semester to continue to be eligible.